larry-athey/airhead/firmware/README.md

 To put the Airhead into firmware update mode, turn on the power then press and hold the **Value-** button as soon as the screen lights up.
 When you see the banner on the screen that says **"Firmare Update Mode"** you can let go of the button.

 The Airhead will start up a WiFi access point with the SSID **"Airhead-Firmware-Updater"** and the password to connect is **"12345678"**.

+Start your web browser and go to **http://192.168.4.1**

+If you are unable to connect, check to make sure that your device pulled an IP address from the Airhead.
+If it does not pull one, you will need to manually configure a static IP address on your device.
+Here are settings that will work for you if you encounter this problem.

+Address: 192.168.4.100
+Subnet Mask: 255.255.255.0
+Gateway: 192.168.4.1
+DNS: 192.168.4.1